Beta spurs hurricane watch for Texas, expected to strengthen

 Beta spurs hurricane watch for Texas, expected to strengthenNew

-MIAMI (AP) — A hurricane watch has been issued for coastal Texas late Friday as Tropical Storm Beta gains strength in the Gulf of Mexico.
+MIAMI (AP) — A hurricane watch is in effect Saturday for coastal Texas as Tropical Storm Beta gains strength in the Gulf of Mexico.
 A storm surge watch and a tropical storm watch are also in effect for the area during an exceptionally busy Atlantic hurricane season.
 Beta is forecast to become a hurricane on Sunday.
-Forecasters ran out of traditional storm names earlier Friday, forcing the use of the Greek alphabet.
+Forecasters ran out of traditional storm names on Friday, forcing the use of the Greek alphabet.
 Teddy remains a powerful hurricane headed toward Bermuda less than a week after Hurricane Paulette there.
 And, parts of the Alabama coast and Florida Panhandle were still reeling from the effects of Hurricane Sally, which roared ashore Wednesday.